-- 1. Adopting dynamic academic curricula and implementing innovative teaching learning processes and research practices. - 2.
-Providing opportunities to the students for the development of professional skills. - 3.
-Nurturing critical thinking and creativity in students. - 4.
-Inculcating in students the life-long learning attitude with sensitivity towards society and environment.
+- 1. Adopting vibrant academic curricula and implementing innovative teaching learning processes - 2.
+Providing opportunities to the students for the development of professional skills - 3.
+Nurturing critical thinking and creativity in students - 4.
+Inculcating students the life-long learning attitude and sensitivity towards society & environment